- How are lung carcinoid tumors treated?

 - Radiation therapy for lung carcinoid tumors

-The treatment of lung carcinoid tumors depends to a large extent on the type (typical versus atypical) and extent of the cancer.
+The treatment of lung carcinoid tumors depends largely on the type (typical versus atypical) and extent of the cancer.
 Other factors, such as a person’s overall health and ability to withstand surgery, are also important.

-Resectable carcinoid tumors haven’t spread far beyond where they started and can be completely removed.
+Resectable carcinoid tumors haven’t spread far beyond where they started and can be removed completely.
 In the TNM staging system, this includes most stage I, II, and IIIA cancers.

 Most patients with resectable lung carcinoid tumors are cured with surgery alone and don’t need other treatments.
-Some experts recommend additional treatment for people with an atypical carcinoid that has spread to lymph nodes.
+Some experts recommend further treatment for people with an atypical carcinoid that has spread to lymph nodes.
 This can be chemotherapy, radiation therapy, or both.
-But it’s not clear if the added therapy lowers the chance of the cancer coming back, or if it helps people live longer.
+But it’s not clear if the added treatments lower the chance of the cancer coming back, or if they help people live longer.

 If the carcinoid is in your liver and is causing symptoms, procedures such as ablation or hepatic artery embolization may be helpful.
 They may relieve symptoms or slow the growth of the cancer, but are very unlikely to result in a cure.
-These treatments are discussed in detail in the section on surgery.
+These treatments are discussed in detail in “Palliative procedures for lung carcinoid tumor symptoms.”

-For people with earlier stage cancers who can’t have surgery, most doctors recommend radiation therapy for typical carcinoids and chemotherapy and radiation therapy for atypical carcinoids.
+For people with earlier stage cancers who can’t have surgery, most doctors recommend radiation therapy for typical carcinoids and chemotherapy plus radiation therapy for atypical carcinoids.

 External radiation therapy can also be used to relieve symptoms caused by tumors such as bone pain.
 For more widespread disease, radioactive drugs may be helpful.